- Cruise ships leaving from U.S. ports won’t sail until at least Sept. 15

 - Buffets might become a relic of the past

-At least 95% of the world’s cruises—including Royal Caribbean, Europe’s MSC, and Carnival Cruise Line—have voluntarily extended their sailing suspensions for ships that carry 250 or more passengers until Sept.
-15, according to the Cruise Lines International Association.
-That means cruises won’t return in time for the summer sailing season.
+At least 95% of the world’s cruises—including Royal Caribbean, Europe’s MSC, and Carnival Cruise Line—have voluntarily extended their sailing suspensions for ships that carry 250 or more passengers until at least Sept.
+30. But when will cruises start again?

 “Although we had hoped that cruise activity could resume as soon as possible after that date, it is increasingly clear that more time will be needed to resolve barriers to resumption in the United States,” Bari Golin-Blaugrund, senior director for strategic communications told USA Today.

-Although the Centers for Disease Control and Prevention’s “no sail order” is still set to expire on July 24, CDC spokesman Scott Pauley told the Washington Post that it supports the CLIAA’s suspension extension.
+Although the Centers for Disease Control and Prevention’s “no sail order” was set to expire on July 24, CDC spokesman Scott Pauley told the Washington Post that it supports the CLIAA’s suspension extension.

 “CDC has continued (and continues) to have regular conversations and emails with the cruise line industry and cruise ship operators, often on a daily basis, as we worked to review response plans submitted by the cruise lines to CDC under the No-Sail Order,” Pauley said.
 “CDC will continue to evaluate and update our recommendations as the situation evolves.”

 In the meantime, cruises are using this time to finalize plans for when they can safely resume trips.
 Golin-Blaugrund told USA Today that the whole cruise industry is taking a “holistic approach.”
-They don’t seem to be taking on the idea that the industry is doomed because of the pandemic.
+They don’t seem to be taking on the idea that the industry is doomed because of the pandemic—and in fact, Mediterranean Sea cruises began ramping up again in mid-August, but they’re only open to residents of Europe’s Schengen Area.

 That will entail implementing better sanitation practices for ships and terminals, enhancing passenger and crew screening with rapid tests and temperature checks, requiring social distancing, modifying or eliminating buffet dining options, enhancing onboard medical capability, and conducting new training for crew members.